Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Coupling to electromagnetic radiation and transition amplitudes

 For this reason, we now focus on the case of a magnetic $\delta$-impurity, whose transmission coefficient acquires a simple expression $T_E=T_\delta=1/\cosh^2{\alpha}$ that is independent of the energy and of the chemical potential $\mu$.
 Figure~\ref{Fig5-g12-afo-Tdelta} displays $|g_{12}|$ as a function of the transmission coefficient $T_\delta$, for various values of the impurity position within the weak link, for a superconducting phase difference $\phi=\pi/2$.
 Two features are noteworthy.
 First, in the limit $T_\delta \rightarrow 1$, one can see that $|g_{12}|\rightarrow 0$ for all curves.
-Indeed in this limit, which corresponds to the absence of disorder, the two ABSs becomes spin-$z$ eigenstates with two different eigenvalues, which have therefore a vanishing transition amplitude of the current.
-This shows the crucial role played by the magnetic doping in enabling the optical manipulation.
-Second, the optical transition amplitude is quite sensitive to the introduction of magnetic doping, since $g_{12}$ exhibits a steep increase even for a small reduction of transmission $T_\delta$ from 1.
-Thus, the optical transition amplitude is a non negligible fraction of 1, even for a relatively weak impurity, i.e. for a transmission as high as $90 \%$.
+Indeed in this limit, which corresponds to the absence of disorder, the two ABSs becomes spin-$z$ eigenstates with two different eigenvalues, which have therefore vanishing matrix entries of the current.
+This shows the crucial role played by the magnetic doping in enabling the ASQ manipulation.
+Second, the electric dipole transition amplitude is quite sensitive to the introduction of magnetic doping, since $g_{12}$ exhibits a steep increase even for a small reduction of transmission $T_\delta$ from 1.
+Thus, the transition amplitude is a non negligible fraction of 1, even for a relatively weak impurity, i.e. for a transmission as high as $90 \%$.